Wilson's Raid: The raid

+View of the Quad at the University of Alabama at Tuscaloosa in 1859.
+The rotunda can be seen at the center, with the halls in the background.
+The college buildings were all destroyed by Federal cavalry on April 4, 1865.

 On March 31, Forrest was routed by the larger, better-armed U.S. force at Montevallo.
 The cavalrymen under Chalmers had not arrived to reinforce Forrest, but he could not wait.
 U.S. soldiers overran Forrest's headquarters during the action, capturing documents that gave valuable intelligence concerning his plans.
 Wilson dispatched McCook to link up with Croxton's brigade at Trion (now Vance) and then led the remainder of his force rapidly toward Selma.
 Forrest made a stand on April 1 at Plantersville, near Ebenezer Church, and was routed once again at the Battle of Ebenezer Church.
 The Confederates raced toward Selma and deployed into a three-mile, semicircular defensive line anchored at both ends by the Alabama River.
 The Battle of Selma took place on April 2.
 The divisions of Long and Upton assaulted Forrest's hastily constructed works.
 The dismounted U.S. soldiers broke through by afternoon, after brief periods of hand-to-hand combat; the inexperienced militiamen abandoning their positions and fleeing was the primary reason for the entire line breaking.
-General Wilson personally led a mounted charge of the 4th U.S. Cavalry against an unfinished portion of the line.
+General Wilson personally led a mounted charge of the 4th United States Cavalry Regiment against an unfinished portion of the line.
 General Long was severely wounded in the head during the assault.
 Forrest, who was also injured, and whose small corps was severely damaged, regrouped at Marion, where he finally rejoined Chalmers.
 Wilson's men worked for over a week to destroy military facilities.
 From there, Wilson's forces moved toward Montgomery, which they occupied on April 12.